biocore/emp/figures/README.md

 ![](images/figureED1_physicochemical.png)

-The pairplot of physicochemical metadata was generated using IPython notebook `physicochemical_pairplot.ipynb` in `code/01-metadata`.
+The pairplot of physicochemical metadata was generated using an IPython notebook in `code/01-metadata`:

+* `physicochemical_pairplot.ipynb`

 #### 3.6 Sequence length, database effects, and beta-diversity patterns (Extended Data Fig. 2)